seoljacob/Algorithmic-Stock-Trading-Bot/README.md

 With its advanced algorithms and customizable features, my algorithmic trading bot is a powerful tool for anyone looking to make informed and profitable trades in the fast-paced world of financial markets.

 ## With a starting capital of $100,000, my bot was able to grow its wealth to just over $170,000 in a span of 100 days, achieving an ROI of approximately 70%
-The results are excellent and although the bot was backtested using real stock market data, its performance is not guaranteed as it represents a specific time period (July 29, 2022 to December 16, 2022).
+Although the results are excellent and seemingly rigorous (as it was backtested using real stock market data), its performance is not guaranteed as it represents a specific time period (July 29, 2022 to December 16, 2022).
 Thus it may have varying results.

-TLDR: 5 transactions were made in the 100 day span.
+5 transactions were made in the 100 day span.

 https://user-images.githubusercontent.com/78764838/208560281-16cc3747-c544-4bd3-ada9-9ebe0de928f8.mov